Code:ART 2023

 INTERSECTION by Ruokan He

-Intersection is an immersive light- and sound-based multimedia art installation where an underwater forest has moved into a downtown alley.
-The visitor is invited into a multisensory dream world where hidden messages from the sea will be uncovered.
-Intersection is a place to pause, reflect, and feel.
-It invites the visitor on a journey of discovery between the artificial and natural, self and community, past and future.
+Intersection was an immersive light- and sound-based multimedia art installation where an underwater forest moved into a downtown alley.
+The visitor was invited into a multisensory dream world where hidden messages from the sea were uncovered.
+Intersection provided a place to pause, reflect, and feel, inviting the visitor on a journey of discovery between the artificial and natural, self and community, past and future.

 Ruokan He is a Palo Alto based creator, designer and musician.
 She weaves music, future technology and mixed-reality into immersive experiences that blurs the boundaries of reality and imagination, organic and digital, harmony and dissonance.
 Ruokan He draws inspiration from the ocean and the environment, in creating experience about connections.
 She was an AI artist at the 2022 Stochastic lab, has received a Telly Award, showcased her games at the Indiecade Festival, collaborated with dancers in interactive shows, and performed at various venues since 2015.